peterducai/etcd-tools/workflow.md

 - fsync 230 IOPS are OK for small cluster but not for medium
 - fsync latency of 62ms is too high (should be below 10k)
 - libiao IOPS values are super good
-- concurrent/random IOPS are huge..
-55k
+- concurrent/random IOPS are huge ..
+55k, while we don't need such high numbers at all.

+FYI this example is from Thinkapd with NVMe and running CRC (without CRC numbers are even better).